Bass, Guitar, Keys, Backing Vocals

 Rick is the founding member of the $2 Bills and has always believed in ‘leaving the audience wanting more.’
 His high energy moves and blistering bass and guitar solos always gets the crowd going.

-Guitar, Backing Vocals
+Lead Guitar, Backing Vocals

 Born into a musical family, Jim started singing at a very early age.
 At 15, as a supplement to his singing, Jim began playing the electric guitar.
 Soon after, he started up a band with some friends and performed at community and school events.